Using Mass Weights to Calibrate Force Devices Can Result in a Large Measurement Error

 An accurate calibration will account for air density, material density, and temperature corrections.
 In mass-to-mass comparisons, these are sometimes not known or accounted for.
 For more information on conversions, please click here.

 The difference in gravity is only part of the total error.
-Morehouse has developed a spreadsheet tool to help anyone convert mass to force or force to mass that can be found @ https://mhforce.com/wp-content/uploads/2022/05/Force-to-Mass-2-.xlsx
+Morehouse has developed a spreadsheet tool to help anyone convert mass to force or force to mass that can be found here.

-As always, please convert responsibly whether it is mass to mass or force to mass!
+As always, please convert responsibly, whether mass to mass or force to mass!

-Everything we do, we believe in changing how people think about force and torque calibration.
-Morehouse believes in thinking differently about force and torque calibration and equipment.
+We believe in changing how people think about force and torque calibration and equipment in everything we do.
+Morehouse also believes in thinking differently about force and torque calibration and equipment.

 We challenge the "just calibrate it" mentality by educating our customers on what matters and what causes significant errors, and focus on reducing them.